jkhomesnz/jkhomesnz.github.io/company.markdown

   <div class="wrapper clearfix">
     <h2 class="subtitle">J&K HOMES</h2>
     <div class="textbox">
-      <p>When building a single or multi units buildings, it could be seen as another house in the area for many passers-by, but we know and understand this could be a life time savings, an investment with everything on the line.</p>
+      <p>When building a single or multi-unit complex, it could be seen as another house in the area for many passers-by, but we know and understand this could be a lifetime savings, an investment with everything on the line.</p>
-      <p>Therefore, we deeply understand how imperative it is to choose right design, material and builder for your project, and this is J&K’s core value.</p>
+      <p>Therefore, we deeply understand how imperative it is to choose the right design, material and builder for your project, and this is J&K’s core value.</p>
     </div>
   </div>
 </section>